thycotic/dsv-docs/product/dynamic-secrets/azure.md

 * [Create Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

-In order for DSV to generate dynamic secrets, a base secret must first be created using a service principal that has permissions to manage other service principals.
+In order for DSV to generate dynamic Secrets, a base secret must first be created using a service principal that has permissions to manage other service principals.
 Those permissions include:

 * "Owner" role for the subscription scope
 * "Read and write all applications" permission in Azure Active Directory.